maria-roestorff-udacity/birds-of-world/README.md

 The Birds of the World App allows users to take their favourite birds and add these birds to the Birds of the World App.
 Information on where to find these birds (**habitats**) is used to help track them.
 Habitats are sorted into **global regions**.
 A bird can be found in many habitats.
 And a habitat can have many birds.

 Viewer and owner users can go to the **birds** page to view all the existing birds.
 Only owner users can add new birds on the **birds/form** page.
 The owner user needs to provide the common name, species, and a link to an image of the bird.
 The owner user also needs to specify in which habitats the birds can be found.
-If the bird is found in a new habitat, the owner user can click on the edit bird button to update the bird information.
+If the bird is found in a new habitat, the owner user can click on the add habitat button to update the bird habitat information.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).
 The frontend is built with React in Javascript and the backend is a Flask app that uses SQLAlchemy as the ORM and postgres as the database.